taneajoshi/Book-your-seat/README.md

 # Book-your-seat
 A web application that enables user to book movie/show tickets online with ease.
-(Just one complete package, other packages still under development)
+(Just one of complete package , other packages still under development)
 <br>
 <br>
 How can a user interact with this web application:<br>